 Major Attractions of Shri Chamarajendra Zoological Gardens

 A massive aviary is built in the Shri Chamarajendra Zoological Gardens.
-A bridge is made right in the center of the aviary, to enable visitors to walk through the bridge and watch the birds closely.
-Painted Stork, Pelican, Blue and White Peacocks, colorful Flamingoes, Cranes, etc. can be seen in this aviary very easily.
+A bridge is made right in the centre of the aviary, to enable visitors to walk through the bridge and watch the birds closely.
+Painted Stork, Pelican, Blue and White Peacocks, colourful Flamingoes, Cranes, etc. can be seen in this aviary very easily.

 Apart from exhibiting animals the Zoological Gardens also has an aquarium and a museum.
 The zoo museum exhibits stuffed animals.
 The Zoological Gardens also has a library and a veterinary hospital.
 The zoo regularly organizes essay and painting competitions to create love and awareness towards amongst children.

 Animal Adoption Program at Shri Chamarajendra Zoological Gardens